Grateful for His Greatest Gift

 Ann Voskamp is one of today’s leading voices on the cultivation of gratitude.
 Her book One Thousand Gifts has at its chief concern our fresh awareness and practice of gratitude to God.
-Ann has encouraged thousands, even millions, to make intentional effort to slow down, take stock, and express gratitude to the glory of God.
+Ann has encouraged tens of thousands to make intentional effort to slow down, take stock, and express gratitude to the glory of God.

-Here during this Easter week, Ann helps us stop, count our many blessings, name them one by one, and in particular thank God for his greatest gift — the gift of himself and his Son, in his self-giving death for us, and in his resurrected life in which he ever lives to be our eternal enjoyment.
+In this episode of Theology Refresh, Ann helps us stop, count our many blessings, name them one by one, and in particular thank God for his greatest gift — the gift of himself and his Son, in his self-giving death for us, and in his resurrected life in which he ever lives to be our eternal enjoyment.

 To get this 12-minute episode, subscribe to Theology Refresh in iTunes, listen at the resource page, or download here.
 (For more on the biblical story of gratitude, see “The True Story of Thanksgiving.”)